-Since 1991, the McNair Scholars Program at Penn State has helped 279 students earn their baccalaureate degrees.
-Of these graduates, 226 or 85 percent have gone on to graduate school at institutions across the country and overseas.
-As of March 2016, 59 or 26 percent have earned their academic or professional doctorates.
-Of this group, 31 also earned their master's degrees prior to the doctorate.
-Another 131 or 53 percent have now earned at least their master's degrees.
-Currently, there are 65 or 23 percent of alumni, who are still enrolled in graduate programs.
-Among the institutions McNair alumni have attended or now attend are: Arizona State, Boston University, Columbia, Cornell, Harvard, Howard University, Indiana University, Iowa State, Johns Hopkins, New York University, Ohio State, Penn State, Purdue, Stanford, Temple, Texas A&M, UC-Berkeley, UC-Davis, UCLA, University of Chicago, University of Florida, University of Illinois-Urbana Champaign, University of Maryland-College Park, University of Michigan, University of North Carolina-Chapel Hill, University of Pennsylvania, University of Texas, University of Wisconsin and Yale, to name just a few.
+Since 1991, the McNair Scholars Program at Penn State has helped 288 students earn their baccalaureate degrees.
+Of these graduates, 245 (85 percent) have gone on to attend graduate school at institutions across the country and overseas; 59 graduates (26 percent) have earned their academic or professional doctorates; and 31 graduates also earned their master's degrees prior to the doctorate.
+Another 161 (66 percent) have now earned their master's degrees.
+Currently, there are 52 (21 percent) who are still enrolled in graduate programs.
+Among the institutions McNair alumni have attended or now attend are: Arizona State, Boston University, Columbia, Cornell, Harvard, Howard University, Indiana University, Iowa State, Johns Hopkins, New York University, Ohio State, Penn State, Purdue, Stanford, Temple, Texas A&M, University of California-Berkeley, University of California-Davis, University of California-Los Angeles, University of Chicago, University of Florida, University of Illinois-Urbana Champaign, University of Maryland-College Park, University of Michigan, University of North Carolina-Chapel Hill, University of Pennsylvania, University of Texas, University of Wisconsin, and Yale University, to name just a few.

-Summer 2015 McNair Scholars and Program Staff
+Summer 2016 McNair Scholars and Program Staff

-Summer 2015 Penn State McNair scholars and program staff gather together during the 2015 Penn State McNair-SROP Summer Research Symposium held July 27-28, 2015 at University Park.
+Penn State McNair scholars and program staff gather during the 2016 Penn State McNair-SROP Summer Research Symposium held July 24-25, 2016 at University Park, Pennsylvania.